-- K Knowledge of the texts with some limited ability to use it selectively to address the questions.
-There may be occasional errors of fact. - U Evidence of some understanding of ways in which writers' choices of structure, form and language shape meanings with an attempt to support points from the text, maybe not entirely convincingly. - P Evidence of some personal response to the text not fully supported. - C Expression will be basically clear with some problems in expression and inappropriate register.
-Errors of grammar, punctuation and spelling may be quite common, with the occasional confused passage of writing.
-However, there will be no sustained loss of communication. - O Mentions other opinions, perhaps those expressed in the question, makes some attempt to consider different views of a text.

-A simple structure to the answer with a clear argument, which may lack coherence, with some repetition, assertion and relapse into narrative summary/paraphrase.
-There may be a tendency to drift from relevant discussion into material of tangential significance, with some reliance on prepared answers and received opinion.
+- K Evidence of some limited ability to use knowledge of the text to address the question, with occasional use of supporting references or quotation. - U Evidence of some limited understanding of ways in which writers' choices of structure, form and language shape meanings. - P Evidence of some personal response to the text but not fully supported. - C Expression will be basically clear.
+There may be the occasional confused passage of writing.
+However, there will be no sustained loss of communication.
+There may be a simple structure to the answer with some evidence of an argument, which may lack coherence, with some repetition, assertion and relapse into narrative summary/paraphrase.
+There may be a tendency to drift from relevant discussion into material of tangential significance.

 In answers to passage-based questions there will be some evidence of understanding of how part relates to whole.
 Treatment of the given extracts may well be sketchy or overlong and undiscriminating.
 Comment on the wider textual issues is likely to be general.
 There may be a lack of balance between passage and whole text.
+There will be some limited consideration of the literary features of the text.